Try pairing with the mobile using the steps mentioned, if this doesn't work proceed with the next step

 Then reset your watch

-If the issue still persists, re-install the Noisefit app, and then re-pair the watch with your phone."
+If the issue still persists, Re-install the Noisefit app, then re-pairs the watch with your phone.

 If the watch's name is not visible on BT search result, try pairing with a different mobile

 Chances are, you might have an issue with the mobile.
 You can check if the headset is working well using a different mobile.
 If the watch's name is still not visible in a different mobile proceed with the next step

 Why am I not able to connect phone after disconnecting it with the NoiseFit app?

 - Check that your watch and the Noisefit app are fully updated.

 - Turn on Bluetooth and GPS on your phone and grant the Location permission for the NoiseFit app.

 - Open the NoiseFit app and check to see if your watch can connect automatically.

 - If the watch can connect automatically, this issue may have occurred because the NoiseFit app is prevented from running in the background.
 If you are using an Android phone, you need to add the NoiseFit app to the protected list in the background.
 If you have installed third-party phone manager apps on your phone, add the NoiseFit app to the white list using the apps.